CaixaPay 24-Hour Volume Hits $26.00 (CXP)

-CaixaPay (CURRENCY:CXP) traded flat against the U.S. dollar during the 24 hour period ending at 10:00 AM E.T. on January 22nd.
-CaixaPay has a total market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last day.
-During the last seven days, CaixaPay has traded flat against the U.S. dollar.
-One CaixaPay coin can currently be bought for $0.10 or 0.00000268 BTC on exchanges.
+CaixaPay (CURRENCY:CXP) traded flat against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on January 24th.
+One CaixaPay coin can currently be purchased for $0.10 or 0.00000268 BTC on popular cryptocurrency exchanges.
+Over the last week, CaixaPay has traded flat against the U.S. dollar.
+CaixaPay has a market capitalization of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.